EdwardChhun/EdwardChhun/README.md

 Data Science / Software Developer
 ---------------------------------

 I'm interested in learning how I can implement technology into our everyday lives to make living more interesting and fun.
-I love mathematics, algorithms, and data analysis of stock exchanges and cryptocurrencies.
+I love mathematics, artificial intelligence, algorithms, and data analysis of stock exchanges and cryptocurrencies.
 I am currently a Freshman majoring in Computer Science.
 I started to learn programming with Python in early 2021 and I have grown an interest in programming ever since.

 * 🌍  I'm based in California
 * ✉️  You can contact me at [Edwardchhun3@gmail.com](mailto:Edwardchhun3@gmail.com)